thufirrhawat/straiv-product-challenge/README.md

 ## 🌟 Project Overview

-This interactive case study demonstrates my strategic analysis and recommendations for transforming Straiv's Guest App experience.
+This interactive case study demonstrates my strategic analysis and recommendations for elevating Straiv's Guest App excellence.
 Rather than a generic case study presentation, this is positioned as **my personal job interview response** - showcasing exactly what I analyzed, what I recommend, and how I would implement solutions.

 ### 🎯 My Strategic Approach: Journey-Stage Intelligence